Address:

 Option 3 - How to Post a Property Bond for a Defendant at Central Booking Facility

-If you are a landowner in Johnson County you may be able to post a property bond.
-Property within Johnson County may be used as collateral to bail someone out.
-All owners of the property must be present to sign the bond in order for this to happen.
+If you own property in Johnson County, you may be able to post a property bond to secure the defendant's release.
+Property located within Johnson County can be used as collateral, but all property owners must be present to sign the bond.

-Click here for additional information on how to post bail at Central Booking Facility.
+For more information, click here for details on posting bail at Central Booking Facility.

 Anyone over the age of 18 who can produce a valid government-issued photo ID can post bail.
 Accepted forms of ID include a Photo Driver's License, Passport, or Motor Vehicle issued ID.